 3,000 fans travelled from Perth to form part of a 50,000-plus crowd at Brisbane's Suncorp Stadium for Glory's clash with Brisbane Roar and the visitors led until the 84th minute before being defeated 2-1 in controversial circumstances.

-The WA side have played finals football on three occasions since that dramatic 2012 denouement and in 2017, were only a game away from reaching a second Grand Final.
+The WA side have played finals football on five occasions since that dramatic 2012 denouement and in 2017, were only a game away from reaching a second Grand Final.

 The club have also made a strong impression in the FFA Cup, reaching the final in both 2014 and 2015, but unfortunately losing on both occasions to Adelaide United and Melbourne Victory respectively.

 2018, meanwhile, saw the arrival of Asian Champions League-winning coach Tony Popovic, along with a host of new playing recruits including three Socceroos and Glory duly proceeded to enjoy its most successful Hyundai A-League campaign to date.

 The new era began in spectacular style as 55,522 people flocked to Optus Stadium to see Popovic's side take on EPL giants and FA Cup holders Chelsea.